mjimenezj/Portfolio/Projects/README.md

 ## What's inside?

-- 📊 This portfolio includes some of the projects I've worked on, showcasing my skills as a data scientist.
+- 📊 This portfolio includes some of the projects I've worked on, showcasing my skills as a Data Scientist.
-- 🎓 I learned a lot from each project I completed, so I hope you enjoy them as much as I did :).
+- 🎓 I learned a lot from each project, so I hope you enjoy them as much as I did :).

 ## Projects

 ### 1. **Fetal Health Classification during Childbirth**

 Reducing child mortality is a crucial goal outlined in several of the United Nations' Sustainable Development Goals.
-During childbirth, it is possible to monitor the baby's health to try to diagnose their health condition
+During childbirth, it is possible to monitor the baby's health to try to diagnose their health condition.

 In this project, I explore the use of Supervided Classification Machine Learning Algorithms (Naive Bayes, Support Vector Machine and K-Nearest Neighbor) to predict the Fetal Health State during childbirth.